Benefits of Including Millets in Your Daily Menu!

 The high fiber content in the millets gets rid of bad cholesterol in the body.
 Thus good cholesterol levels are maintained in the body.
 Niacin which is vitamin B3 present in millets helps in lowering of the cholesterol levels.

 6. Benefits of Including Millets For Digestive Health

 Millets contain all the ingredients for proper metabolism and digestion in the body.
 Digestive issues like constipation, flatulence and bloating of the stomach are reduced.
-Proper digestion ensures that all the nutrients in the food is absorbed and assimilated by the intestines in the body.
+Proper digestion ensures that all the nutrients in the food are absorbed and assimilated by the intestines in the body.

 7. Reduction of Asthma – Benefits of Including Millets

 Wheat which contains gluten is attributed to childhood Asthma.
-By consuming millets at an early age this issue can be avoided since millets are gluten free.
+By consuming millets at an early age this issue can be avoided since millets are gluten-free.
 Thus allergies are bound to be absent in children consuming millets.

 8. Environmental Friendly

-Millets can be easily grown in dry places without the need of lots of water like paddy.
+Millets can be easily grown in dry places without the need for lots of water like paddy.
 Hence farmers can grow them on rain-fed water.
 Many of the millets are also pest-resistant and hence spraying of pesticides can be avoided.

 Where Do You Shop for Millets?